 What if my household produces more greywater than I need for irrigation?

 In most climates (especially dry and arid climates) it’d be difficult to have an overabundance of greywater.
 You’d be surprised how much water your soil can soak up!
 But in more humid and wet regions, many homeowners turn to constructed wetlands to help absorb some of that water.
 Wetlands are nature’s water purifiers, removing nutrients and other pollutants from stormwater and wastewater.
-Constructed wetlands are like backyard ponds — little man-made wetlands used to treat greywater destined for discharge into a local water body, or simply to create a backyard wildlife habitat.
+Constructed wetlands are like backyard, human-made wetlands used to treat greywater destined for disposal, or simply to create a backyard wildlife habitat.

 More Greywater System Guidelines from Greywater Action: